diracdeltas/sniffly/README.md

   may not see accurate results.

-# Acknowledgements
+## Acknowledgements

 * Scott Helme for an initial list of HSTS hosts that he had found so I didn't have to scan the entire Alexa 1M.
 * Chris Palmer for advising on how to file a privacy bug in Chrome.
 * Dan Kaminsky and WhiteOps for sponsoring the ToorCon trip where this was presented.
-* Jan Schaumann and Chris Palmer for being early testers.
+* Jan Schaumann and Chris Rohlf for being early testers.
 * Everyone who let me sleep on their couch while I did this over my "vacation break".
 You know who you are!